BennyCarlsson/MyPortfolio-Hacktoberfest2019/README.md

 If you have any questions or requests feel free to message me!

 _Disclaimer!
 This is a project for fun!
-I do not expect a profesional or high standard website for free.
+I do not expect a professional or high standard website for free.
 I expect the community will give me a horrendous portfolio and that we will have fun creating it together_

 ## Contribution Rules (Will be updated)